CIF Southern California 2025 girls soccer playoff: Scores, matchups, game times (3-4-2025)

-The 2024 CIF Southern California girls soccer championship brackets were released Sunday.
+The 2024 CIF Southern California boys soccer championship have reached the semifinals.

 First-round games were played Tuesday with the semifinals scheduled for Thursday and the championship matches are Saturday in each of the eight-team brackets.